TelemetryDeck/KotlinSDK/README.md

             .addProvider(CustomProvider())
 ```

-When a signal is received by TelemetryDeck, it can be enriched with platform and environment specific information.
-TelemetryDeck calls the `enrich` method allowing every registered provider to add additional payload to a signal.
+In the implementation of your custom `TelemetryProvider`, we offer a callback function where you can append additional payload attributes to the signal.
+The `enrich` call is made right before sending the signal:

 ```kotlin
 override fun enrich(